lampkicking/sketch-translate-mac/README.md

 2. carthage bootstrap --platform mac --use-ssh
 3. compile via Xcode

+To run the Script:
+1. Get the identifier of the Google Sheet that contains the copy
+2. Type "main.rb <identifier>"

 ## How it works
 * **Step 1** Manage copy in a Google Sheet
 * **Step 2** Export the Spreadsheet on a JSON file